kris098e/5th_term/5th_term/software_engineering/Theory/1_Planning_models/Sequential models/Basis.md

 Documentation is key during every phase

-**during test phase** without good documentation every mistake no matter the size will have to be done by the guy implementing it, as no others can do it in a good enough time-span
+**during test phase** without good documentation every mistake no matter the size will have to be done by the guy implementing it, as no others can do it in a good enough time span
 **Following the operations phase** if the software has to be changed even slightly, it may need for writing the whole code again if no proper documentation is provided

 # Step 3, attempt to do it twice